awanderlyss/empire_co_api/README.md

 back-end deployed @ https://empire-co.herokuapp.com/api

-For a UI experience that consumes our api check out [EmpireCo][front-end], which uses [AngularJS][angular-ref] as a front-end JavaScript framework.
+For a UI experience that consumes our api check out [EmpireCo App][front-end-app], which uses [AngularJS][angular-ref] as a front-end JavaScript framework.
+Also, you can checkout the Github [here][front-end-repo].

 ## Motivation